What is Menstrual Matters?

 Menstrual-Matters is a non-profit online information hub where you can;

-- Check- if your symptoms are menstrual cycle or hormonal medication-related.
+- Check- if your symptoms are menstrual cycle-related.

 - Track- your symptoms over time (at least 2 cycles), to help your doctor make a more-informed diagnosis

-- Manage- your health and wellbeing through evidence-based dietary and lifestyle changes, before necessarily resorting to medications
+- Manage- your health and wellbeing through evidence-based dietary and lifestyle changes, plus helpful medications

-- & Learn- about your own body, and how ancient myths and taboos continue to affect the way people who menstruate are treated in society
+- & Learn- about your body, and how ancient myths and taboos continue to affect the way in which people who menstruate are treated in society

 A note for Clinicians and Researchers: